 A portion of Mr. Jones' pension benefit was earned under the Kaplan Schedule.
 A portion of Mr. Rosen's pension benefit is earned under the Kaplan Schedule.
 Under both Schedules, each employee has an account (expressed as a lump-sum amount, rather than as an annuity) that is credited with quarterly pay-based credits and interest credits.
-Pay-based credits vary from 2.25% of salary to 3.75% of salary for Mr. Jones and from 2.75% of salary to 3.75% of salary for Mr. Rosen, depending on years of service.
+Pay-based credits vary from 2.25% of salary to 3.75% of salary, depending on years of service.
 Interest is credited on these accounts at the greater of 1.41% or 1% plus the average interest rate on one-year U.S. Treasury securities.
 Upon retirement, the employee may elect various forms of annuities that are actuarially equivalent to the accumulated account balance, or, alternatively, may elect a lump-sum payment.
 Vested benefits are payable upon termination of employment at any age.

-Retirement Plan Benefits Under the SRA and CBRP
+Retirement Plan Benefits Under the SRA

-A portion of Mr. Graham's, Mr. Jones's, Mr. Rosen's, and Ms. McDaniel's pension benefit was earned under the SRA and CBRP Schedules.
-Under these Schedules, each employee has an account (expressed as a lump sum amount, rather than as an annuity) that is credited with quarterly pay-based credits and interest credits.
-Pay-based credits vary from 4.62% to 7.35% for Mr. Graham, Mr. Jones and Ms. McDaniel and 2.20% to 3.50% for Mr. Rosen, depending on years of service.
+A portion of Mr. Graham's, Mr. Jones', Mr. O'Shaughnessy's, Mr. Rosen's, Mr. Rosberg's and Ms. Maddrey's pension benefit was earned under the SRA Schedule.
+Under this Schedule, each employee has an account (expressed as a lump-sum amount, rather than as an annuity) that is credited with quarterly pay-based credits and interest credits.
+Pay-based credits vary from 4.62% to 7.35% for Mr. Graham, Mr. Jones, Mr. Rosberg and Ms. Maddrey and 2.20% to 3.50% for Mr. O'Shaughnessy and Mr. Rosen, depending on years of service.
 Interest is credited on these accounts at the greater of 1.41% or 1% plus the average interest rate on one-year U.S. Treasury securities.
-Upon retirement, the employee may elect various forms of annuities that are actuarially equivalent to the accumulated account balance, or alternatively, may elect a lump sum payment.
+Upon retirement, the employee may elect various forms of annuities that are actuarially equivalent to the accumulated account balance, or, alternatively, may elect a lump-sum payment.
 Vested benefits are payable upon termination of employment at any age.